Quantitative concatenation for polynomial box norms: Proof strategy

 Another important point of difference is the choice of induction scheme.
 In \cite{Pel20}, Peluse begins the induction with degree-$2$ box norms as the base case (see \cite[Lemma 5.5]{Pel20}), and she treats degree-$1$ box norms separately (\cite[Lemma 5.4]{Pel20}).
 The strategy in \cite{PP19, Pre20b} is organized the same way.
 Here, in order to concatenate averages of degree-$2$ box norms, Peluse and Prendiville apply an inverse theorem for $2$-dimensional box norms and then remove the resulting structured functions using their periodicity properties.
 For us, degree-$1$ box norms serve as the base case, which we analyze using a simple application of the Cauchy--Schwarz inequality.
 Consequently, our approach is more elementary and requires neither inverse theory nor periodicity properties.
+This strategy first appeared in the aforementioned work of the second author~\cite{Kuc23} over finite fields.

 Furthermore, dealing with multidimensional progressions forces us to keep careful track---more so than in \cite{Pel20}---of how polynomial coefficients change during the PET procedure.
 Compared with the approach of \cite{Pel20}, our coefficient-tracking scheme\footnote{Our scheme is strongly inspired by a similar scheme from \cite{DFKS22}, but it improves on the latter in that we are able to identify fewer (and more relevant) properties that need to be tracked throughout PET.} records more information about lower-degree terms of polynomials.
 It is precisely this extra information that allows Theorems \ref{T: single box norm bound simplified} and \ref{T: single box norm bound} to extend Peluse's result even in the single-dimensional setting (see Example \ref{Ex: Peluse}).